How to calculate and reduce your business's burn rate

 Getting to the point where you’re cash flow positive is a milestone, but most companies increase their spending at that point, settling for a manageable burn rate in exchange for additional growth or product development.
 That’s a good burn rate.
 It’s predetermined by the company, not the result of escalating and uncontrollable costs in the startup phase.

 Identifying the underlying business problem will take more than simply knowing what your burn rate is.
 You’ll need a cost analysis and revenue statements.
-You also need the right burn rate management and bookkeeping tools.
+You also need the right burn rate management tools.

 Enter Ramp: the spend management platform that can provide tools to help you control your burn rate.
 With Ramp, you’ll have access to real-time insights, controls to help you manage your spend, and streamlined integrations.